 On the ground this means that some of our guides are highly skilled and experienced but haven’t all gained the same paper qualifications.
 All are fully insured and are registered with Mountain Training UK.
 Health and Safety regulations allow for this situation, specifying experience and site specific knowledge along side paper qualifications; the guides insurance companies are happy to cover this.
 Some guides that have worked with us now have their full international IFMGA carnet but still make guest appearances because they enjoy the challenge of Cuillin guiding so much.

 Many of our instructors and guides spend their year travelling, climbing and working on mountains throughout the world so bring a rich variety of knowledge and experiences to share with you.
-Mike is into his 23rd season but still prides himself in “keeping up with the kids!”
-We work closely with Graham who worked with us back in 2004 and 2005 but now runs his own major Alpine guiding outfit Frost Guiding
+Mike is into his 29th season but still prides himself in “keeping up with the kids!”
+We work closely with Graham who started his guiding with us back in 2004.
+He now runs his own major Alpine guiding outfit Frost Guiding

 There is a solid core of guides returning each season who strongly support the Skye Guides philosophy of low-ratio equals high quality.
-Gillian is on her 9th season, Scott his 6th, Andy 5th, Lou her 4th and Steve, Mike, Jonny, Iain and Jamie all in their 3rd seasons.
+Gillian is on her 14th season, Malcy his 12th, Andy 11th, Ollie 6th etc. Equally, there is a steady trickle of new guides that are introduced to the team and introduced to the high standards that we promise our guests.
 While on Skye they work as a closely knit team and spend days off climbing with each other as often as possible.
 At the height of the season up to 10 different guides will be operating each day.